1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

 Three additional doubled die obverse varieties affect Philadelphia dimes from 1946.
-The FS-102 through FS-104 designations identify distinct die states with varying doubling strength.
-Each variety shows doubled letters on “LIBERTY” and the motto “IN GOD WE TRUST.”
+The FS-102 through FS-104 designations identify distinct die states with varying doubling strength, and each shows doubled letters on “LIBERTY” and the motto “IN GOD WE TRUST.”

 1946 DDO FS-102 Dime Price/Grade Chart